Healthy Prayer Plant (Maranta leuconeura) in medium, also known as Prayer Plant

 Tips

-Spring and summer are best for propagation.
-Keep humidity high (misting or humidity tray) during establishment.
+In practice, spring and summer are best for propagation.
+A practical check: keep humidity high (misting or humidity tray) during establishment.

 Use the App Alongside This Care Guide